 The meeting room may not be used for any purpose which may interfere with the regular operation of the Library; programs involving the sale, advertising, solicitation, or promotion of commercial products or services; personal, family or company parties.

-Selling or sales promotions are prohibited with the exception of the Library itself or the Friends of the Burlington Public Library.
+Selling or sales promotions are prohibited with the exception of the Library itself or entities raising funds on behalf of the Burlington Public Library.

 If there is an application for the use of the meeting room which the policy does not cover, the application will be referred to the Library Director, or to the Library Board of Trustees.
 In the event any dispute arises regarding the use of the Library meeting room by any person or group, the final decision shall be made by the Library Board of Trustees.